oVirt/ovirt-site/source/feature/ram-snapshots.html.md

 #### Create snapshot

-The user will be able to choose whether to save the memory state when taking live snapshot.
-If a snapshot contains memory, its configuration will contain the volume in which the memory is saved and the user will have indication in the UI that the snapshot contains memory.
+The user will be able to choose whether to save the memory state or not when taking live snapshot.
+If a snapshot contains memory, its configuration will contain the volumes in which the memory related data (memory dump and configuration of the VM at the moment the snapshot was taken) are saved.

+During live snapshot with memory creation, the VM will be locked to prevent it from being changed.
+When the memory dump is being saved, the VM will be switched to 'paused' state.

+The user will have indication whether snapshot contains memory or not.

 #### Remove snapshot

-Removing a snapshot that has memory state will remove the memory state volume as well.
+Removing a snapshot that contains memory state will remove the memory state volumes as well.

 #### Create VM from snapshot

-**Update:** when creating VM from snapshot that contains memory, the created VM will not restore the memory state from the snapshot.
+**Update:** when creating VM from snapshot that contains memory, the VM will be created without the saved memory.

-#### Preview snapshot
+#### Preview/Revert to snapshot

-In case a VM is set to preview a snapshot that includes memory state, the user will choose whether to restore the saved memory or not.
+In case a VM is set to preview or revert to a snapshot that includes memory, the user will be able to choose whether to restore the saved memory or not.

+#### Commit snapshot

-#### Commit to snapshot
+Commit to snapshot operation will preserve the memory state of the previewed VM.

-On commit, if the previous preview operation was set to be with memory, then when running the VM, the memory from the previewed snapshot will be restored.
-If snapshots are removed because of committing to previous snapshot, the memory of each removed snapshot will be also removed (if exists).
+If snapshots are being removed during the commit operation (snapshots which are newer than the snapshot we commit to), their memory states will also be removed (if exists).

 #### Run VM

-When running a VM that preview or has been committed to snapshot that contains memory that memory will be restored (instead of regular boot), in the same way hibernated VM is restored.
+When running a VM that was set to preview or was committed to snapshot that contains memory, that memory will be restored (instead of regular boot), in the same way hibernated VM is restored.

-It is only true for the first time the VM is run after set to preview or committing to snapshot that contains memory for non-stateless VM. for stateless VM, every time the VM is run, the memory will be restored.
+Note that it holds only for the first time the VM is being run after it was set to preview or was committed to the snapshot if the VM is not stateless.
+For stateless VM, the memory will be restored on each run.

 Note: it is our responsibility to ensure that the disks state is the same as it was when the live snapshot was taken, when restoring memory state that was saved during the live snapshot. there is no validation in libvirt for that, and it may cause data corruption.
 So it is important to clear the memory state when there is a chance that the disks or the memory state was changed.